 Very quickly, this unsustainable situation of being treated as a de-facto colony led to economic collapse in which working people faced drastic cuts in their real wages due to inflation and shortages of basic necessities.
 Small peasants who were unable to trade their crops for consumer goods were driven from the land and into the cities.
 Food shortages were so severe that rations were instituted of 850 calories per day.
 Leaders of the Eastern European Communist Parties, such as Rakosi in Hungary, went along with the policies that led to the impoverishment of working people in their own states.
 These leaders then came to be seen as the cause of the suffering for millions throughout Eastern Europe.

 In 1953, Joseph Stalin died.
-The death of Stalin opened up a political climate within the “Communist” world in which many people, within the leadership of the Communist Party and society in general, began to openly criticize aspects of Stalinism on a scale that hadn’t been done before.
+The death of Stalin opened up a political climate within the so-called “Communist” world in which many people, within the leadership of the Communist Party and society in general, began to openly criticize aspects of Stalinism on a scale that hadn’t been done before.
 As for how to manage the “People’s Democracies” of Eastern Europe, the new leadership in Russia was troubled by the threat of possible revolts and decided to lessen, but not eliminate, the degree of economic exploitation of Eastern Europe.

 The climate of critically re-evaluating the recent past extended to Hungary, where a growing number of people felt more confident in openly questioning the legitimacy of their own living dictator, Rakosi.
 As it became more and more clear that Rakosi was no longer able to govern with some level of popular control due to the rampant repression and economic hardship, Rakosi was pushed by the Soviet Union to resign as the Prime Minister and demoted to the position of First Secretary.
 He was replaced by Imre Nagy, who had been up until that point another Hungarian exile in the Soviet Union, and who supported the same general political line as the Stalinist leadership in Russia.
 To the extent that he had expressed disagreements with Rakosi, they were tactical rather than fundamental.
 In other words, little was expected to change.